NithinPasula/Job-Portal/README.md

 # 🏢 Full Stack Job Portal Web Application

-This is a full-featured job portal web application built as part of my internship at **Zidio Development**.
-It allows users to search and apply for jobs, companies to post jobs, and includes an admin dashboard for managing jobs and applicants.
+This is a full-featured job portal web application that allows users to search and apply for jobs, companies to post jobs, and includes an admin dashboard for managing jobs and applicants.

 ## 🚀 Features